The Nature of Power

 Lucille muttered something inaudible to herself, her eyes widened with disbelief.

 The Seeker turned into something akin to a fox, leapt down off the shelving then sat, looking up at her.
 “Does this surprise you, Novan?
-Surely you know the Great Dark defies the logic of your kind.
+Surely you know the Infinite Dark defies the logic of your kind.
 That said though, I have something to ask of you.”

 Lucille was still unresponsive; her mind was recovering from the shock of the time that had passed.
 She hadn’t shown signs of aging and her food supplies had not wasted away.
 Was this Seeker telling the truth?